 The book is a fiction story about a young boy, George, who rebels against his parents' aversion to technology.
 He begins to befriend neighbors, one of whom is a physicist with a computer.
 This turns out to be most powerful computer in the world, which offers portals to see and enter into outer space.

-The book was written to be the first of a trilogy that would continue George's adventures.
+The book was written to be the first of a series that would continue George's adventures.
 The next one in the series came out in 2009 and is called "George's Cosmic Treasure Hunt."